SenJia/C_Pegasos/README.md

 therefore the magnitude of the update associated to it will be upperbounded, in a strategy equivalent to the soft-margin SVM.

-For more datails please search the paper ["Learning to Classify Gender from Four Million Images"].
+For more datails please read my blog(https://wilddata.wordpress.com/2017/06/03/first-blog-post/).

 @article{Jia201535,
 author = "Sen Jia and Nello Cristianini",